To request a searchable Adobe PDF version of the information below, or

 A van accessible parking space must have a minimum 96" wide access aisle to accommodate a wheelchair lift.

-As a rule, one out of eight accessible parking spaces, and always at
+As a rule, one out of six accessible parking spaces, and always at

 least one, must be van accessible.
-The required number of
+The required minimum number of

 accessible parking spaces is determined as follows: